mikematos84/dev-env-setup/windows/README.md

 If you encounter "SSH Agent service not found" errors:
 1. Ensure OpenSSH is installed (see Prerequisites section)
 2. Restart your terminal after installing OpenSSH
-3. Run the installation script again
+3. Run the setup script again

 #### PowerShell Execution Policy Errors
 If you get execution policy errors: